harrykris42/railway/README.md

 OR

-Edit .env.example, replace MYSQL_PASSWORD=nikke with your password
+Edit .env.example, replace MYSQL_PASSWORD=nikke with your password, enter away when prompted during installation